webrtc-rs/webrtc/webrtc-signaling-explained.md

 WebRTC peers cannot discover each other on their own.

 They need to:
-- agree on codecs and media setup
+- agree on codecs, media and datachannel setup
 - share network information
 - exchange security fingerprints